-When parenting a teen or tween, the first step is to introduce self-care.
-Essentially, self-care is treating yourself with kindness, compassion, and caring for your needs by making yourself a priority each day.
+When parenting a teen or tween, the first step toward helping them get in touch with who they really are is to introduce self-care.
+Essentially, self-care means caring for your needs by making yourself a priority each day.

 Through the practice of self care and rest, adolescents can begin to take the necessary steps to discover themselves.
 Parenting a teen involves teaching adolescents these valuable skills will also help them be resilient when they are faced with life challenges.

 Facilitate a conversation with young people about what self-care means to them.
 Encourage them to ask themselves these questions:

 What is missing in my life that I used to enjoy?

 Who do I have meaningful relationships with in my life?